Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.2.4
+🛠️ Fixing export bugs on Perplexity and ChatGPT Perplexity first paragraphs in answers are now correctly exported again, as well as Youtube and file citations numbers in answer.
+Plus, page title in the filename is now caught from the first user question.
+Finally, ChatGPT export is not buggy anymore when it contains code blocks.

 # 3.2.0
 🤖 Now supporting ChatGPT export!
 The chatbot who launched a new era is now supported!